Fracture toughness: Inclusions

 Inclusions in a material such as a second phase particles can act similar to brittle grains that can affect crack propagation.
-Fracture or decohesion at the inclusion can either be caused by the external applied stress or by the dislocations generated by the requirement of the inclusion to maintain contiguity with the matrix around it.
+Fracture or separation at an inclusion can occur either due to external stress or because of dislocations that form as the inclusion tries to stay connected with the surrounding material.
 Similar to grains, the fracture is most likely to occur at the plastic-elastic zone boundary.
 Then the crack can linkup back to the main crack.
 If the plastic zone is small or the density of the inclusions is small, the fracture is more likely to directly link up with the main crack tip.
 If the plastic zone is large, or the density of inclusions is high, additional inclusion fractures may occur within the plastic zone, and linkup occurs by progressing from the crack to the closest fracturing inclusion within the zone.

 Transformation toughening

 Transformation toughening is a phenomenon whereby a material undergoes one or more martensitic (displacive, diffusionless) phase transformations which result in an almost instantaneous change in volume of that material.
 This transformation is triggered by a change in the stress state of the material, such as an increase in tensile stress, and acts in opposition to the applied stress.
 Thus when the material is locally put under tension, for example at the tip of a growing crack, it can undergo a phase transformation which increases its volume, lowering the local tensile stress and hindering the crack's progression through the material.
 This mechanism is exploited to increase the toughness of ceramic materials, most notably in Yttria-stabilized zirconia for applications such as ceramic knives and thermal barrier coatings on jet engine turbine blades.